fboes/aerofly-missions/docs/mach_loop/Sidewinder_Low_Level.md

 Sidewinder Low Level
 ==================

 Practice low level flying like the United States Air Force does!
 Fly the famous Sidewinder course.
-Starting at [Edwards Air Force Base](https://www.edwards.af.mil/), you can also do the Jedi transition through Star Wars Valley.
+Starting at [Edwards Air Force Base](https://www.edwards.af.mil/), you can also do the Jedi transition through Star Wars Canyon.

 As usual CGAVIATOR has a video tour of the [Famous Sidewinder Low Level route](https://www.youtube.com/watch?v=9vBqxE8UPO8).